tanaylab/tglkmeans/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This version limit the numebr of threads on CRAN tests (fixes debian note "Running R code in ‘testthat.R’ had CPU time 3.3 times elapsed time").
+* Fixed usage of more than 2 cores in tests.